ZEPETO-Templates/FashionBattle_Template/README.md

-# Find a pair game
+# Fashion Battle Template

 ## 📢 About

-Nice to meet you Creators! 👋 Welcome to Runner template guide!
+Nice to meet you Creators! 👋 Welcome to Fashion Battle guide!

-With Runner you can create amazing worlds to play with your friends!
+With Fashion Battle you can create amazing worlds to play with your friends!

 Now, are you ready to start?

-## ❓ How to create with Runner template
+## ❓ How to create with Fashion Battle Template

 :wrench: Installation and settings